CiscoDevNet/terraform-provider-fmc/docs/resources/device_cluster.md

 page_title: "fmc_device_cluster Resource - terraform-provider-fmc"
 subcategory: "Devices"
 description: |-
   This device manages FTD Device Cluster configuration.
-This is resource may be re-designed in future releases.
+  Configuration of the Cluster is taken from the control node.
+Nevertheless, please make sure that the Terraform configuration of all control and data nodes is consistent.
 ---

 # fmc_device_cluster (Resource)

 This device manages FTD Device Cluster configuration.
-This is resource may be re-designed in future releases.
+Configuration of the Cluster is taken from the control node.
+Nevertheless, please make sure that the Terraform configuration of all control and data nodes is consistent.

 ## Example Usage